-Profile and strategy
+Profile and strategy 2

-Overall performance and outlook
+Overall performance and outlook 2

-Discussion of operations
+Discussion of operations 3

-Selected quarterly results
+Summary of quarterly results 8

-Liquidity and capital resources
+iquidity and capital resources .
+10

-Off-balance sheet arrangements
+Off-balance sheet arrangements .
+10

-Related party transactions
+Related party transactions .
+10

-Commitments10
+Commitments .
+11

-Proposed transactions
+Proposed transactions .
+11

-Critical accounting estimates
+Critical accounting estimates .
+11

-Changes in accounting policies and standards
+Changes in accounting policies and standards .
+12

-Financial instruments
+Financial instruments .
+12

-Other information
+Other information .
+14

 The following Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected Columbus Gold Corporation (the "Company" or "Columbus Gold") and its subsidiaries' performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2014 and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended December 31, 2014, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2014 and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended March 31, 2015, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise noted, all currency amounts are in Canadian dollars.
-"This quarter" or "current quarter" means the three month period ended December 31, 2014.
-This MD&A is dated February 25, 2015.
+"This quarter" or "current quarter" means the three month period ended March 31, 2015 and "this period" or "current period" means the six month period ended March 31, 2015.
+This MD&A is dated May 22, 2015.